 The TCS program requires additional solenoids in the modulator to isolate the brake circuits to the drive wheels.
 Hydraulic pressure from an electric pump and accumulator applies the brake on the wheel that lost its traction.
 If a tire breaks loose and loses traction, the pressurized fluid quickly pulses the brakes on the spinning wheel.
 This process happens before the driver realizes the wheel is about to slip.

 Many systems use an electronic throttle body to reduce power at speeds above 30 mph by decreasing the throttle angle.
 Retarding the ignition timing and decreasing fuel injector pulse width are other methods to reduce engine speed.
 In addition, traction control inhibits the overheating of the brake system.

 TCS Indicator Light

-The traction control system reacts so fast the driver is often unaware the wheel is beginning to slip and the vehicle is about to lose traction.
+The traction control system reacts so fast that the driver is often unaware the wheel is beginning to slip, and the vehicle is about to lose traction.
 The system includes an indicator light that flashes while the system is active.
 This flashing light is normal.
-If the ABS and traction control light illuminates continuously, inspect and scan the system for codes.
+Inspect and scan the system for codes if the ABS and traction control light illuminate continuously.
 Many TCS systems have a deactivation switch to deactivate the system if the vehicle's stuck in mud or deep snow.